Diet and risk of site-specific cancers in the Million Women Study: prospective research including 800,000 women

 FIELD WORK, SECONDMENTS, INDUSTRY PLACEMENTS AND TRAINING

-The DPhil student will have access to learning material of the MSc Global Health Science and Epidemiology and training for the Medical Sciences Division including statistical analysis and thesis writing.
+The DPhil student will have access to training from the Medical Sciences Division including statistical analysis and thesis writing.

 The ideal candidates should have training in epidemiology, statistics, public health, medical or nutritional sciences.
 Candidates should have an interest in epidemiology, quantitative data analysis and population health.
 Previous postgraduate training or experience in epidemiology or statistics would be preferred.